Marie Louise d'Orléans: Queen

 In July 1679, Marie was informed by her father, Philippe, and uncle, King Louis XIV of her betrothal to Charles II of Spain.
 Distressed by the arranged marriage, Marie spent most of her time weeping, since she had fallen in love with her cousin Louis.
 The proxy marriage took place at the Palace of Fontainebleau on 30 August 1679; standing for the groom was Mademoiselle d'Orléans' distant cousin Louis Armand de Bourbon, Prince of Conti.
 Until mid-September there were a series of formal events held in honour of the new Queen of Spain.
 Marie Louise went to the convent of Val-de-Grâce, before her departure, where the heart of her mother was kept.
 She would never return to France.

 On 19 November 1679, Marie Louise married Charles in person in Quintanapalla, near Burgos, Spain.
 This was the start of a lonely existence at the Spanish court.
 Her new husband had fallen in love with her and remained so until the end of his life.
 However, the confining etiquette of the Spanish Court (e.g., touching the Queen was forbidden) and unsuccessful attempts to bear a child caused her distress.
 Her most frequent companion was the French ambassadress, Marie Gigault de Bellefonds, the Marquise de Villars.

-Unlike the fashionable palaces at Versailles, Saint-Cloud and Paris, her new residences were the forbidding Real Alcázar de Madrid and the even more stark Palacio del Buen Retiro—a country palace where Marie Louise was allowed to stable her French horses.
-She also spent time in the Palacio Real de Aranjuez, south of Madrid.